alvinnm/receipt-processor-challenge/README.md

    docker run -p 5000:5000 receipt-processor

 3. API will be accessible at http://localhost:5000.
-If port is taken, try docker run -p 5001:5000 receipt-processor and access API at http://localhost:5001.
+If port is taken, try:

+   docker run -p 5001:5000 receipt-processor

+   and access API at http://localhost:5001.